 That registration of any instrument or judgment under the provisions of this or any former Act, relative to the registration of instruments affecting real property, whether such registration shall have been made before or after the passing of this Act, and, whether strictly in accordance with such provisions or not, shall be deemed to be notice of all facts, circumstances and particulars referred to in the memorial of such registration of any instrument or judgment as aforesaid, with reference to all contracts entered into after the passing of this Act.

-[Section 16 amended by No. 17 of 1974 s.
+[Section 16 amended: No. 17 of 1974 s.
 9.]

 [17, 18.
-Deleted by 1 and 2 Edw.
+Deleted: 1 and 2 Edw.
 VII No. 14 s.
 3.]

 19. Court may cancel false or fraudulent registration